Griffan/FASTQuick/Readme.md

 In principal, you can choose any common genetic variants database for --siteVCF; or if you have a specific list of variants, you can specify --predefinedVCF to skip marker slelection stage.

-To further simplify this step, we also provided a bundle of resource files with pre-defined genetic variant list in $(FASTQUICK_HOME)/resource/ directory.
+To further simplify this step, we also provided a bundle of resource files with pre-defined genetic variant list in $(FASTQUICK_HOME)/resource/ directory(site-only vcf files).

 **align**